Of Courts And Confusion: Here's The Reaction To Trump's Immigration Freeze

 Meanwhile at major international airports, both across the U.S. and around the world, that decision did little to ease the maelstrom of protests, outraged politicians and lawyers scrambling to offer legal help to refugees who had been blocked or detained.

-From the scenes at airports and the impact on families to reactions from foreign leaders — here is what we know Sunday.
+From the detainees to the protests, from the administration's defense to questions of what happens next — here is what we know Sunday.

 The Detainees And Deportees